EzioDEVio/gh-repo-stats/README.md

 ## Features

-- Fetch and display the following repository statistics:
+- Fetch and display enriched repository statistics with emojis for better readability and engagement.
-  - Star count
+  - 🌟 Star count
-  - Fork count
+  - 🍴 Fork count
-  - Open issues count
+  - 🔓 Open issues count
-  - Watcher count
+  - 👀 Watcher count
-  - Default branch name
+  - 🔖 Default branch name
-  - Archive status
+  - 📦 Archive status

-These stats provide a comprehensive overview of a repository's engagement and status, directly from your command line.
+These enhancements make the output more user-friendly and visually engaging, providing a quick and enjoyable overview of repository statistics.
+.